tumpio/requestcontrol/_locales/en/manual.md

 Names of the supported parameters and their example outputs are listed in below table.

-Example address used for input:
+Example address used as input:

     https://www.example.com:8080/some/path?query=value#hash